Fracking: Water use and contamination

+Land use

-In the United States over 12 million acres are being used for fossil fuels.
-This is equivalent of six Yellowstone National Parks.
+In the United States, over 12 e6acres are being used for fossil fuel extraction, the equivalent of six Yellowstone National Parks.
 About 3.6 ha of land is needed per each drill pad for surface installations.
-Well pad and supporting structure construction significantly fragments landscapes which likely has negative effects on wildlife.
+Well pad and supporting structure construction significantly fragments landscapes, which likely has negative effects on wildlife.
 These sites need to be remediated after wells are exhausted.
-Research indicates that effects on ecosystem services costs (i.e., those processes that the natural world provides to humanity) has reached over $250 million per year in the U.S. Each well pad (in average 10 wells per pad) needs during preparatory and hydraulic fracturing process about 800 to 2,500 days of noisy activity, which affect both residents and local wildlife.
+Research indicates that effects on ecosystem services costs (i.e., those processes that the natural world provides to humanity) has reached over $250 million per year in the U.S. Each well pad (there are, on average, 10 wells per pad) leads to about 800 to 2,500 days of noisy activity, during preparatory and hydraulic fracturing processes, which affect both residents and local wildlife.
 In addition, noise is created by continuous truck traffic (sand, etc.) needed in hydraulic fracturing.
-Research is underway to determine if human health has been affected by air and water pollution, and rigorous following of safety procedures and regulation is required to avoid harm and to manage the risk of accidents that could cause harm.

 In July 2013, the US Federal Railroad Administration listed oil contamination by hydraulic fracturing chemicals as "a possible cause" of corrosion in oil tank cars.

-Hydraulic fracturing has been sometimes linked to induced seismicity or earthquakes.
-The magnitude of these events is usually too small to be detected at the surface, although tremors attributed to fluid injection into disposal wells have been large enough to have often been felt by people, and to have caused property damage and possibly injuries.
-A U.S. Geological Survey reported that up to 7.9 million people in several states have a similar earthquake risk to that of California, with hydraulic fracturing and similar practices being a prime contributing factor.

-Microseismic events are often used to map the horizontal and vertical extent of the fracturing.
-A better understanding of the geology of the area being fracked and used for injection wells can be helpful in mitigating the potential for significant seismic events.

-People obtain drinking water from either surface water, which includes rivers and reservoirs, or groundwater aquifers, accessed by public or private wells.
-There are already a host of documented instances in which nearby groundwater has been contaminated by fracking activities, requiring residents with private wells to obtain outside sources of water for drinking and everyday use.